Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (reverse-a-string.js)

 I saw two ways of handling this challenge.
 Either use the array methods I learned just moments before starting these challenges, or using for/while loops to go through each string and retrieve characters and put them back together.
-In my mind everything seemd it would be much simpler.
+In my mind everything seemed it would be much simpler.
 In summary I took the string, split it into an array by each character, reversed the array, and put the array back into a string using the array methods taught in the object oriented and functional programming lessons. (split(), reverse(), join())

 ---